jacobtomlinson/website/content/posts/2025/2025-11-18-uv-vs-pixi/index.md

   compilation terminated.
 ```

-I'm not exactly sure on the history here but around this time the folks over at [Anaconda](https://anaconda.org) (formely known as Continuum Analytics) were trying to solve this problem.
+I'm not exactly sure on the history here but around this time the folks over at [Anaconda](https://anaconda.org) (formerly known as Continuum Analytics) were trying to solve this problem.
 They worked a lot with Python users in the sciences where there was heavy use of libraries with compiled code like `numpy` and `scipy`.
 At this time the creators of PyPI and `pip` felt that it should remain as a pure source code repository, this would change later on, but there was enough friction here that the Anaconda folks decided to create the [`conda`](https://docs.conda.io/en/latest/) package manager.

 ## Binary packages